Ayyyyyyyy/arcsight/Custom/Variables/Case_Templates/README.md

 #### How to Create it.
 1. On the Tier 2 ESM, Select the option to create a global variable using the EvaluateVelocityTemplate option
 2. Paste the code from below into the text box
-3. Select the "Local Variables" tab and add the other 3 local variables (also in the code...)
+3. Select the "Local Variables" tab and add the other 3 local variables ("arc, fail, lvcategory")
-4. Assign the newly created blobal variable to a "Create New Case" action on a rule
+4. Assign the newly created global variable to a "Create New Case" action on a rule.
 5. Ensure you're aggregating on all fields you plan to use in the template as well as the global variable itself.

 ### gvCaseInfo